microsoft/vscode-java-pack/README.md

 ## Questions & Issues

-Each extension mentioned above is a separate open-source project and has its own reporitory.
+Each extension mentioned above is a separate open-source project and has its own repository.
 To make things easier, simply [🙋 open an issue in this repository](https://github.com/Microsoft/vscode-java-pack/issues).
 The new issue will be triaged and redirected.

 ## Telemetry